carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 -The first argument provides the name of the index, which should be your reference file.

 #### 10. Index the bam file
 Almost there!
-Now you index the bam file that you just made:
+Now you index the bam file that you just made because WE LOVE INDEXING.

 ```
 samtools index toy_dataset_mapped_species1_sorted.bam